 - SS Canister Pressurized Ambient air is collected in stainless-steel canisters, cryogenically concentrated using liquid nitrogen and analyzed for target VOCs and other organic components by GC-FID and GC-MS. - Canister Sub Ambient Pressure Collection of ambient air into an evacuated canister with a final canister pressure below atmospheric pressure. - DNPH-Coated Cartridges Cartridges are coated with 2,4-dinitrophenylhydrazine (DNPH).
 This is used for carbonyl determination in ambient air.
-Ultra-High and High Performance Liquid Chromatography (uHPLC and HPLC) measures the carbonyl.
+Ultra-High Performance Liquid Chromatography (uHPLC) is used to measure carbonyls.